FRRouting/frr/doc/user/overview.rst

 .. index:: Supported platforms

-.. index:: Frr on other systems
+.. index:: FRR on other systems

 .. index:: Compatibility with other systems

-.. index:: Operating systems that support Frr
+.. index:: Operating systems that support FRR

-Currently Frr supports @sc{gnu}/Linux and BSD.
-Porting Frr to other platforms is not too difficult as platform dependent code should most be limited to the *zebra* daemon.
+Currently FRR supports @sc{gnu}/Linux and BSD.
+Porting FRR to other platforms is not too difficult as platform dependent code should most be limited to the *zebra* daemon.
 Protocol daemons are mostly platform independent.
-Please let us know when you find out Frr runs on a platform which is not listed below.
+Please let us know when you find out FRR runs on a platform which is not listed below.

 The list of officially supported platforms are listed below.
-Note that Frr may run correctly on other platforms, and may run with partial functionality on further platforms.
+Note that FRR may run correctly on other platforms, and may run with partial functionality on further platforms.

 @sp 1